WallStreetMojo

 • It does not give an idea about all the costs incurred in production/ manufacturing as it considers only two elements – direct labour and overheads.

-• This concept is not much relevant in cases where the product does not undergo any conversion and can be sold directly with minimal processing.
+• This concept is irrelevant in cases where the product does not undergo any conversion and can be sold directly with minimal processing.

 • This concept cannot solely be relied on for cost control and reduction program as it does not cover all elements of cost.
 There are better costing mechanisms like marginal costing, process costing, etc. which provides better insights into the cost incurred.